jedjoud10/cflake-engine/README.md

 * Raw UTF8 text: .txt

 # Input Management
 Input is currently being handled using a custom wrapper around ``gilrs`` and ``Winit's Events``.
 You can "bind" or "map" a keyboard button or mouse click to a specific binding and then check each frame if it had been pressed, released, or been held (which means the user did not let go of it since last frame).
+The ``Input`` resource cannot be used within ``Tick`` events since it relies on frame to frame data, and ``Tick`` events can execute each multiple times per frame or none at all.
+If you wish to run frame-rate indepedent logic using the tick system you must fetch the inputs using a separate update system and save those inputs persistently, either using entities or resources, then fetch them in your tick method to apply them.

 # Thanks to:
 * Lionel Stanway (MoldyToeMan)